 4. Pale-O’s Cereal – Thriving On Paleo

-These are so easy to make even a 4 year old can help.
-Yes, I know some 4 year olds or any age for that matter that would be delighted to have some delicious homemade “Cheerios”.
+These are so easy to make even a 4-year-old can help.
+Yes, I know some 4-year-olds or any age for that matter that would be delighted to have some delicious homemade “Cheerios”.
 That’s why they are called Pale’O’s.
-They just missing the hole and the perfectly even round shape.
+They just missed the hole and the perfectly even round shape.
 Who cares about that anyway if they are healthy and delicious.

 5. Cracklin Oat Bran Cereal – Jay’s Baking Me Crazy

 My mother isn’t a cereal kind of person.
 She never grew up eating it much and when her mother did serve it, she didn’t eat it because she didn’t really like it.
 She doesn’t like anything bread like with milk on it.
 She doesn’t like turkey stuffing, bread pudding, any kind of cereal or anything like unto it.
 BUT the only kind of cereal she would ever consider eating was Cracklin Oat Bran.
 I think because it had a lot of brown sugar in it.
 Anyway, this is a copycat Cracklin Oat Bran recipe.
 This is easier to make than cake or cookies.
 It can be stored in an airtight container.
 Sounds like just about the easiest breakfast for the next few days after to me.
 Yeah!

 6. Chocolate Cereal – A Girl Worth Saving